emipa606/CentralizedClimateControl/README.md

 - Improved graphics by spoden
 - Removed climate-category and put the items in temperature instead
 - Removed legacy dependencies
+- Fixed the issue with the game crashing when having very large pipe-networks.
+Fix done by luoluo38!

 ![Image](https://i.imgur.com/pufA0kM.png)